bocinsky/Bocinsky_et_al_2016/README.md

-#Bocinsky et al. 2015
+#Bocinsky et al. 2016

-###October 29, 2015
+###January 11, 2016

 This directory contains code written in R for all analyses reported in

-R. Kyle Bocinsky, Johnathan Rush, Keith W. Kintigh, and Timothy A. Kohler *Macrohistory of the Prehispanic Pueblo Southwest: Cycles of Exploration and Exploitation*
+R. Kyle Bocinsky, Johnathan Rush, Keith W. Kintigh, and Timothy A. Kohler *Exploration and Exploitation in the Macrohistory of the Prehispanic Pueblo Southwest*

 ####Data file S1